mcquaw-schrodinger/swc-lesson-template/_extras/design.md

 # Stage 2: Desired Results
 ## Questions
 ### How do I...
+* ...write programs I can read and re-use in future?

 ## Skills
 ### I can...
+* ...write short scripts in interactive notebook.

 ## Conceptes
 ### I know...
+* …that a program is a piece of lab equipment that implements an analysis
+  * Needs to be validated/calibrated before/during use
+  * Makes analysis reproducible, reviewable, shareable
+* …that programs are written for people, not for computers
+  * Meaningful variable names
+  * Modularity for readability as well as re-use
+  * No duplication
+  * Document purpose and use
+* ...where to find documentation on standard libraries
+* ...how to find out what else scientific Python offers

 # Stage 3: Learning Plan
 ## Running and Quitting Interactively (0:00)